ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 ## Good Practices Reading

-Some thoughts on Scientific Computing are discussed in Greg Wilson's papers as below:
+Some thoughts on Scientific Computing are discussed in Greg Wilson and collaborators' paper as below:

  1. [Good Enough Practices in Scientific Computing]( https://doi.org/10.1371/journal.pcbi.1005510)
  2. [Best Practices for Scientific Computing]( https://doi.org/10.1371/journal.pbio.1001745)